magnet-tn/dwa15-fall2016-notes/03_Laravel/99_Extras/apis.md

-** Note: This bonus topic was last checked in Spring 2016, and has not been reviewed for Fall 2016.**
+*Note: This bonus topic was last checked in Spring 2016, and has not been reviewed for Fall 2016; some edits to procedures may be needed.*
 ---

 Many sites provide __APIs (Application Program Interfaces)__ allowing external sites to interact with their data.